non/sortilege/README.md

 from the querant, such as the location and time, the question being asked, other background information, etc.

+Currently Sortilege is mostly concerned with representing and implementing the divination method correctly, without worrying about any kind of interpretation phase.
+Users will need to understand how to interpret the results given, using pattern matching or other strategies.

 ### Getting Sortilege

 Sortilege is currently unpublished.